huangli712/ACTest/docs/src/examples/acflow.md

 ![T_maxent.png](../assets/T_maxent.png)

 **Figure 1 |** Tests of the maximum entropy method as implemented in the ACFlow package.
 The tests are classified as four categories (scenarios): (1) F\_D, (2) F\_OD, (3) B\_D, and (4) B\_OD.
 Here, **F** means fermionic systems and **B** means bosonic systems. **D** means diagonal Green's functions [``A(\omega) > 0``] and **OD** means off-diagonal Green's functions [``A(\omega)`` is non-positive definite].
 Each category contains 100 tests.
 In this figure, the information contained in the **summary.data** file is visualized.
 (Left) Box-and-whisker plot for error statistics.
 The black solid segments denote the median values.
 (Right) Histogram plot for duration times consumed in the tests.

+!!! note

+    Please read the comments in the head of the **acflow.jl** script carefully for detailed usage.